stephenhazeltine/Documentation/source/Java_3min.rst

   Mission complete, your first integration was done!
 You can see this data on your application's Dashboard

-3 - Thrid minute - Adding some event tracking
+3 - Third minute - Adding some event tracking
 ----------------------------------------------

 What we've done so far was just simple experiments on how DeskMetrics works.
 In order to produce a more useful application, you'll need more than just tracks its starts and stop events.
 We extended the previous example to show you more about DeskMetrics' features: